BeardedVagabond/combat_game/README.txt

 # combat_game
-A text-based rpg style fighter based largely on DnD5e rules
+A text-based rpg style fighter based largely on DnD 5e rules

 NOTE: Originally coded in PyCharm using a Conda environment (Python 3.6)
       All combatants are currently instantiated as a level 1 rogue for simplicity (1d8 hit dice)